By Jennifer Provenza at Good Food From The Heart Updated 2/13/22

 This creamy, fudgy, soft serve style chocolate raspberry nice cream is a decadent tasting, but actually completely healthy, after dinner treat.

 Nice cream!
 What is it you ask?
 In case you are a bit late to the party, nice cream tastes similar to soft serve ice cream, but is actually just made of frozen bananas with additional add ins (or not, as you prefer).
-This totally guilt free nice cream will satisfy all your cravings.
+This totally healthy raspberry chocolate nice cream will satisfy all your cravings.
+The great thing about it, though, is that it’s not only a vegan version of ice cream, it’s also totally whole food plant based ice cream.
+It’s as healthy as eating a banana and some raspberries.

 This chocolate raspberry nice cream was a big hit with my family.
 My girls are not big fans of plain nice cream, but add some cocoa and raspberry and they are all about it!
 Keep an eye out for other nice cream varieties later, as I have other variations I’ve been itching to try.